utkarsh2305/health-home-ai-guide/README.md

 - **🤖 AI-chat/RAG:** Chat with an LLM about cases, backed by a local document knowledge base (ChromaDB).
 - **🧠 Clinical Reasoning:**  AI-assisted differential diagnosis and investigation planning
 - **📰 Dashboard with RSS Reader:** Stay updated with LLM-summarized articles from medical RSS feeds.
+- **🆓 Free & Libre Software:** Completely free (as in freedom) - study, modify, and share as you wish.

 <p align="center">
   <img src="/docs/images/transcription.png" width="500" alt="Phlox Logo">